Dental Insurance – Chaska, MN

 - In-network – practices that are in network with your insurance provider agree to offer treatments and charge fees as outlined by a contract with the dental insurance plan.

-- Out of network – doctors who are not in your insurance network may charge any fees and use any treatment methods and materials.
-If you have a PPO or indemnity plan, you may still be able to choose to visit these offices.
+- Out of network – doctors who are not in your insurance network may charge their normal fees.
+If you have a PPO or indemnity plan, you may still be able to choose to visit our office.

 Types of Dental Insurance plans